indr19/Action_Recognition/README.md

 ## <a id="Imgen">4.0 Generating Training Data

 ## 4.1 Generating train data
-We relied on videos from Youtube covering pedestrian actions , cyclists and empty roads.
+We relied on videos from Youtube covering 3 classes
+* pedestrians
+* cyclists
+* no pedestrians

 ## 4.2 Testing with live feed
 The jetson xavier was mounted on the dashboard of the car.
 The USB cam on the xavier will stream in the video feeds and the pre-trained model will predict if there is a 'pedestrian approaching' or a 'cyclist approaching' in the view of the camera.